Matty-El/velo-route/README.md

 #### Website Owner

 -   As the website owner, I want branding to be clear and consistent across the website so that the user has a consistent experience.
--   As the website owner, I want the website latency to be optimised so that users are less likely to abandon the website whilst using it.
 -   As the website owner, I want the website to be search engine optimised so that users can easily find our website.
 -   As the website owner, I want the website to be accessible to all users so that all users can use our website.
 -   As the website owner, I want the website to be conformant to web development best practices so that I know the development quality meets required standards.